-A gourmet cook, world traveler, and self-admitted fashionista, Dolores lives by her own credo to make the most of every day and her words, she strives to soothe, counsel, and inspire others to work through sadness and tough times by tapping into their own strengths and understading their own feelings, spirituality and purpose in the world.
+A gourmet cook, world traveler, and self-admitted fashionista, Dolores lives by her own credo to make the most of every day.
+She strives to soothe, counsel, and inspire others to work through sadness and tough times by tapping into their own strengths and understanding their own feelings, spirituality, and purpose in the world.
 Additionally, she moves others to realize their own dreams and to use their talents to achieve maximum happiness in life.

 Cathy believes the faery realm and all of creation are waiting to connect with you.
 Her paranormal romantic suspense novels, the Lilith and the Faeries Series, reflect her belief.
 Pittsburgh bookstore manager Lilith Devlin discovers her true life path, romance, adventure, and joy as she embarks on faery missions.

 After studying the angelic and nature spirits for many years, Cathy finds an intimate relationship with nature to be the greatest adventure of her life.
 Her writing revolves around her deep reverence for animals, trees, and our planet.

 Cathy’s written works are a by-product of her hands-on healing work as an RN, Reiki Master, and massage therapist (healing herself and the planet one person at a time).
 She and husband Alan own CAC Healing, where they offer classes as well as healing sessions.
 They thrive in the North Hills of Pittsburgh and enjoy nature indoors via their dog Bella, and kitties Cato and Cleo.